History & Heritage

-Cornwall has achieved international recognition from UNESCO that has credited World Heritage Site status to ten industrial landscape areas which best represent our mining past.
-Cornwall's vibrant identity has evolved from history going back 3000 years and a rich traditional culture much of which still lives and breathes through the sites and scenery found throughout the region today.
-Discover this rich history by exploring museums, ancestral houses, castles and the Cornish Mining World Heritage Site.
+Cornwall's vibrant identity and culture have evolved through history, going back more than 6000 years.
+Its heritage still lives and breathes through the sites, art and scenery found throughout the region today.
+Discover this rich history by exploring museums, ancestral houses, castles, prehistoric sites, galleries and the Cornish Mining World Heritage Sites.